-Investing in our securities involves a high degree of risk.
-You should consider carefully the risks and uncertainties described below, together with all of the other information in this prospectus, including our financial statements and related notes, before deciding whether to purchase securities in the Offering.
+Investing in our common stock involves a high degree of risk.
+You should consider carefully the risks and uncertainties described below, together with all of the other information in this prospectus, including our financial statements and related notes, before deciding whether to purchase shares of our common stock.
 If any of the following risks are realized, our business, financial condition and results of operations could be materially and adversely affected.